FAIR-Chem/fairchem/ocpmodels/models/gemnet_oc/README.md

 [[`arXiv:2204.02782`](https://arxiv.org/abs/2204.02782)]

-When running inference with a pretrained GemNet-OC model, make sure the `scale_file` path is correct in the config, otherwise predictions will be inaccurate.
+When running inference with a pretrained GemNet-OC model, make sure that the `scale_file` path is correct in the config, otherwise predictions will be inaccurate.

 | Model | Val ID 30k Force MAE | Val ID 30k Energy MAE | Val ID 30k Force cos | Test metrics | Download |